teriflix/scrite/docs/index.md

 > Scrite seems like an app written by "software developers" for "software developers" and not writers.

 We wonder if screenplay writers can write software unless they are software developers also.
-So atleast one of of his rant was true.
+So atleast one part of his rant was true.
 Scrite is an app written by software developers.
 Its the second part that we are not entirely onboard with.
 A more accurate way to describe Scrite would be

 > Scrite _is_ an app written by "software developers" for "writers" who are willing to look beyond _Final Draft_.